bpandola/advent-of-code/2021/README.md

 only a few minutes to implement, and it was blazingly fast for both parts.

 I loved this puzzle, and I was very pleased with my solution.

+## Day 7: The Treachery of Whales

+I feel like I might've had a chance at maybe ranking in the top 1000 or so, had I done this one live, as I was able to complete it quite quickly (for me).

+It was pretty straightforward.
+I was a little worried that it would be too slow for Part 2, but it did complete with the right answer in about 20 seconds.
+I'm sure there's some way to make it faster, but I was too happy to have completed the whole thing in about 5 minutes to work on it any further.

+I still have 4 puzzles to catch up to current live day (11th).